-d) (Layer 2 Firewall Cluster only) From the Backup heartbeat drop-down list, select the backup heartbeat interface that is used if the primary heartbeat interface is unavailable.

-It is not mandatory to configure a backup heartbeat interface, but we strongly recommend it.
+- d) (Layer 2 Firewall Cluster only) From the Backup heartbeat drop-down list, select the backup heartbeat interface that is used if the primary heartbeat interface is unavailable. - It is not mandatory to configure a backup heartbeat interface, but we strongly recommend it.
 If heartbeat traffic is not delivered, the cluster cannot operate and traffic is disturbed.
-We strongly recommend that you use a dedicated interface for the backup heartbeat as well.

-- e) (Single Layer 2 Firewall only) If the control IP address for Management Server contact is a dynamic IP address, select Node-initiated contact to Management Server.
-When this option is selected, the engine opens a connection to the Management Server and maintains connectivity. - f) From the Default IP Address for Outgoing Traffic drop-down list, select the IP address that nodes use if they have to initiate connections through an interface that has no Node Dedicated IP address. - 3) Click H Save.
+We strongly recommend that you use a dedicated interface for the backup heartbeat as well. - e) (Single Layer 2 Firewall only) If the Single Layer 2 Firewall's primary control IP address and backup control IP address are dynamic or if the Single Layer 2 Firewall is in an environment where only the Layer 2 Firewall can initiate connections to the Management Server, select Node-initiated contact to Management Server. - When this option is selected, the engine opens a connection to the Management Server and maintains connectivity. - f) From the Default IP Address for Outgoing Traffic drop-down list, select the IP address that nodes use if they have to initiate connections through an interface that has no Node Dedicated IP address.